VidHarm: A Clip Based Dataset for Harmful Content Detection: Baselines

+For the audio modality, a standard ResNet~\cite{He2016} model with 18 layers pretrained on Kinetics-400 is used.
+The input consists of mel-scaled spectrograms, which are the most common feature extraction method for audio~\cite{georgescu2021performance} and have previously been shown to perform well~\cite{Park2019}.
+Finally, several different fusions of the unimodal models are tested.

-Two simple models of fusing labels will be considered.
+\parsection{Fusing Video and Audio Predictions} Two simple models of fusing labels will be considered.
 The two cases can be found in Eq.~\ref{eq:independent_modes} and Eq.~\ref{eq:fused_modes} respectively, where $p_{\theta}(y|x)$ is the model predictive distribution over ratings $y$ given the video clip $x$.
 The first case with independent predictions is attractive as the information conveyed by the visual and audio modality is of different/independent character.
 On the other hand, the case with fused probability space is attractive when the predictions are strongly correlated with some independent zero mean noise.

 Furthermore a learned approach will be considered.
 In this approach 2-stage training is conducted.
 First, both modalities are trained independently.
 Then the networks are frozen and a small multi-layer perceptron (MLP) is trained using the predictive distribution of both modalities as input.
 While other methods of training have been recently proposed, whereby visual and audio information is fused iteratively inside a single joint network~\cite{kazakos2019epic,wang2020makes,Xiao2020}, such approaches are outside the scope of this work.